raspibolt/raspibolt/static-channel-backup.md

   > -rwxr-xr-x 1 lnd  lnd     45 Dec 27 17:39 channel-20211227-173403.backup
   ```

 You're set!
-Each time you'll open a new channel or close a channel, the backup file in the thumbdrive will be updated.
+Each time you'll open a new channel or close a channel, a timestamped copy of the backup file is saved to the USB thumbdrive.

 ---